lu-ko/replication-datasource/README.md

 }
 ```

-when you use without spring framwork
+when you use without Spring framwork
 ```java
 Connection readConn = dataSource.getConnection();
 readConn.setReadOnly(true);